iqbal-arif/Codecademy/Full_Stack_Engineer/Concepts/Text Design/Text_Design.md

 This pairing can be accomplished by grouping with card designs (putting them in a div together with a shared background color).
 This is a great way of adding visual appeal to your text.

 It may be confusing to hear about images in a lesson on text design, but you cannot solely focus on text when you design your page.
 It is important to create a balance between the image and the text.
 You want the image to be able to draw the users eye to a section of the page, but you don’t want it to completely overshadow the text, which is ultimately what you want the user to consume.

+9. What Content will the Users Notice and Remember?

+---

+What do you want your users to take away from the text on your website?
+Would you rather they remember a description of where a product was built or would you rather they remember the benefits the product will give them if they buy it.

+Where do you want the user’s eyes to immediately focus when they open the page?
+Would you rather they be drawn to the navigation bar at the top, or do you want them to immediately focus on the articles that are featured on the homepage.

+As the designer, these are questions you will have to answer.
+There are several tools you can use to highlight the most important content.
+Primacy and Recency

+People will notice and remember the first and last elements of a list or a page better than anything in the middle of the list/page.
+This is known as Primacy and Recency effects.
+You can utilize this neurological behavior when organizing the text on your site to make sure that users remember what you want them to remember.
+Image Pairing

+Users eyes are easily drawn to images quicker than they are to text.
+You can utilize this by pairing important text with images whenever appropriate.

+This pairing can be accomplished by grouping with card designs (putting them in a div together with a shared background color).
+This is a great way of adding visual appeal to your text.

+It may be confusing to hear about images in a lesson on text design, but you cannot solely focus on text when you design your page.
+It is important to create a balance between the image and the text.
+You want the image to be able to draw the users eye to a section of the page, but you don’t want it to completely overshadow the text, which is ultimately what you want the user to consume.

+10. Review: Text Design Best Practices

+In this lesson, you have learned that the way you design your text can have a huge impact on a users experience when browsing your site.
+Poor text design can make your site incomprehensible, and good text design can engage a user, make them more likely to buy something, and make them want to come back to your site.

+You’ve learned that:

+1. Differentiating text is essential, and there are several ways to do this:
+    a.
+Use <h1>, <h2>, and <h3> header elements
+    b.
+Use 2-3 well-paired fonts, but no more.
+    c.
+Adjust font style, size, weight, spacing, and color.
+2. Whitespace plays a big part in readability.
+Make sure all of your text elements have enough whitespace.
+3. Use standard convention for links and navigation buttons so users know what to expect.
+4. Use columns when necessary to keep line length at around 50-75 characters.
+5. Use colored cards to pair images with important text so users’ eyes are drawn towards it.
+6. Have the elements you want users to notice at the top of the page, or down the left-hand side because those are the areas of the page users will notice when skimming.